TURKEY: What causes intolerance and violence?

 Disinformation about Christianity was highlighted in the European Commission's latest progress report on Turkey, released on 6 November.
 In the "human rights and the protection of minorities" section, under "freedom of religion", the Commission notes the continuing depiction of missionaries by both the authorities and the media as "a threat to the integrity of the country and non-Muslim minorities as not being an integral part of Turkish society".
 And it adds: "To date, use of language that might incite hatred against non-Muslim minorities has been left unpunished."
 (The report is available at http://ec.europa.eu/enlargement/pdf/key_documents/2007/nov/turkey_progress_reports_en.pdf.)

 Such disinformation - particularly around the topic of conversion to Christianity - is widespread in both the national and local media.
-The lawyer of the Turkish Kurtulus (Salvation) Protestant Churches, Orhan Kemal Cengiz, told Bianet (a respected independent journalism network) soon after the Malatya murders that although "missionary activity" is not a crime in Turkey, politicians and the media have by constant repetition invented such a crime.
+The lawyer of the Turkish Kurtulus (Salvation) Protestant Churches, Orhan Kemal Cengiz, told Bianet (an independent journalism network) soon after the Malatya murders that although "missionary activity" is not a crime in Turkey, politicians and the media have by constant repetition invented such a crime.
 Individuals then decide to punish this "crime" (see http://www.bianet.org/2007/04/19/94817.htm).

 The submission of the Prosecutor in the trial of the alleged killers of the three Christians in Malatya, which began on 23 November 2007, is a case in point.
 The Prosecutor's submission makes much of the missionary activities of the victims, not the actions of the accused.
 Cengiz, the lawyer representing the victims, complained that "they are trying to demonstrate that missionary activity is 'unjust provocation' which might then decrease any sentence," Milliyet newspaper reported on 20 November.
 The newspaper also reported that Cengiz thinks that this claim, along with the Prosecutor providing much information on the victims' activity, "opens the door to new attacks".